binkley/kotlin-rational/README.md

 ### Continued fractions

-This code chooses a separate class for representation of rationals as continued fractions, `FiniteSimpleContinuedFraction`.
+This code uses a separate class for representation of rationals as continued fractions, `ContinuedFraction`, one per type of rational.
+This becomes more complex for `FloatingBigRational` when dealing with `NaN` and the infinities.

 ## Further reading